 Who We Are

-The Schwartz Reisman Institute for Technology and Society (SRI) at the University of Toronto is a research and solutions hub dedicated to deepening understanding of technologies, societies, and what it means to be human.
+The Schwartz Reisman Institute for Technology and Society (SRI) is a research and solutions hub at the University of Toronto dedicated to deepening understanding of technologies, societies, and what it means to be human.

 SRI integrates research across traditional boundaries and builds practical, implementable solutions that really make a difference.